Krazune/BFASM/README.md

 ## Limitations

 + Fixed size cells
-+ Fixed size tape
 + ASCII only input files
-+ Fragile error handling/file validation
 + Slow implementation

 ---

 ## Possible future changes

-+ Configurable tape size
-+ Better error handling/file validation
-+ Instructions loaded into program memory
++ Faster bracket jumps

 ---

 ## Notes

-This interpreter was created for learning purposes and it's not meant to be used as a full fledged interpreter.
-However, it might be improved in the future.
+This interpreter was created for learning purposes and it's not meant to be used for anything serious.